Jacqueline Cochran: Political activities

-A lifelong Republican, Cochran, as a result of her involvement in politics and the military, became close friends with General Dwight Eisenhower.
-In the early part of 1952, she and her husband helped sponsor a large rally at Madison Square Garden in New York City in support of an Eisenhower presidential candidacy.
+A lifelong Republican, Cochran, as a result of her involvement in politics and the military, became a close friend of General Dwight Eisenhower.
+In the early part of 1952, she and her husband helped sponsor a rally at Madison Square Garden in New York City in support of an Eisenhower presidential candidacy.

 The rally was documented on film and Cochran personally flew the film to France for a special showing at Eisenhower's headquarters.
 Her efforts proved a major factor in convincing Eisenhower to run for President of the United States in 1952 and she played a major role in his successful campaign.
-Close friends thereafter, Eisenhower frequently visited her and her husband at their California ranch and after leaving office, wrote portions of his memoirs there.
+Eisenhower frequently visited the Odlums at their California ranch and wrote portions of his memoirs there.

 Politically ambitious, Cochran ran for Congress in 1956 from California's 29th Congressional District as the candidate of the Republican Party.
 Her name appeared throughout the campaign and on the ballot as Jacqueline Cochran-Odlum.
-Although she defeated a field of five male opponents to win the Republican nomination, in the general election she lost a close election to Democratic candidate and first Asian-American congressman Dalip Singh Saund.
+Although she defeated a field of five male opponents to win the Republican nomination, in the general election she lost a close election to Democratic candidate Dalip Singh Saund.
 Saund won with 54,989 votes (51.5%) to Cochran's 51,690 votes (48.5%).
 Her political setback was one of the few failures she ever experienced and she never attempted another run.
-Those who knew Cochran have said that the loss bothered her for the rest of her life.
+Those who knew Cochran have said that the loss bothered her for the rest of her life, as she reportedly found it difficult to accept losing to "a Hindu", although Saund was in fact Sikh.

 Legacy

 Cochran died on August 9, 1980, at the home in Indio, California, she had shared with her husband until his death four years earlier.
 She was a long-time resident of the Coachella Valley and is buried in Coachella Valley Public Cemetery.
 She regularly utilized Thermal Airport over the course of her long aviation career.
-The airport, which had been renamed Desert Resorts Regional, was again renamed Jacqueline Cochran Regional Airport in her honor.
+The airport, which had been renamed Desert Resorts Regional, was renamed Jacqueline Cochran Regional Airport in her honor.

-Despite her lack of formal education, Cochran had a quick mind and an affinity for business and her investment in the cosmetics field proved a lucrative one.
-Later, in 1951, the Boston Chamber of Commerce voted her one of the 25 outstanding businesswomen in America.
+Despite her lack of formal education, Cochran had a quick mind and an affinity for business; her investment in the cosmetics field proved lucrative.
+In 1951, the Boston Chamber of Commerce voted her one of the 25 outstanding businesswomen in America.
 In 1953 and 1954, the Associated Press named her "Woman of the Year in Business".

-Cochran served on the Board of Trustees for the George Washington University from 1962 until her passing in 1980.
+Cochran served on the board of trustees for the George Washington University from 1962 until her death in 1980.